content-services/zest/release/docs/StatusAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiStatusRead1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiStatusReadRequest struct via the builder pattern

 ### Return type